-I still didn’t like the idea.
-I’d learnt to ski just by doing it but, as usual, it was hard to say no to Nicki.
-So I asked another question while I thought.
+I still didn’t like this; I’d learnt to ski by trial and error and I had no idea if I was doing it right.
 ‘What went wrong then, with her husband showing her?
 Did she hurt herself?’

-‘No, don’t think so.
-But she ended up crying.
+‘No, I don’t think so, but she did end up crying.
 Remember how cold it was yesterday?
-Well apparently she felt stiff and clumsy in all the layers and couldn’t stand the helmet and face mask and goggles.
-Couldn’t hear properly.
-Felt stupid, in her own little goldfish bowl, while hubby shouted at her from the other side of the slope.’
+Well apparently she felt stiff and clumsy in all the layers and couldn’t stand the helmet and goggles, let alone the face mask.
+She couldn’t hear properly and just felt stupid, in her own little goldfish bowl, while he shouted away at her from the other side of the slope.’
 She stopped.
 ‘Are you ok, Neil?
 You’ve gone really red.’

 ‘Yes, I’m fine.
 It’s hot in here.’
 Suddenly I could feel my own heartbeat.

-She looked at me curiously.
-‘No, it’s not.
-It’s cold, like it always is.’
+She looked at me strangely.
+‘No, it’s not, it’s cold, like it always is.’

 Nicki pulled a face.
 ‘I hate that computer.
-I said to him last week, what’s wrong with a big chart on the wall?
-It’s not rocket science.
-We don’t need anything fancy.
-Now it’s got me into this mess.
-Which you’re going to get me out of?’
+I said to him last week, what’s wrong with a chart on the wall?
+We don’t need anything fancy; it’s not rocket science.
+And now it’s got me into this mess, which you’re going to get me out of?’

 She put her head on one side again.
-Tight black curls fell over her face and I tried to ignore them, still working on my breathing but knowing now that I would help this woman if I could.
+Tight, black curls fell over her face and I tried to ignore them, still working on my breathing but knowing now that I would help this woman if I could.
 What she’d said was too close to home.
-So I looked round the walls of the bright little office, with its posters and adverts and stacks of forms and wondered if I really could teach her to ski.
+So I looked round the bright little office, with its posters and adverts and stacks of forms and wondered if I really could teach her anything about skiing.

-Nicki, impatient as ever, kept trying.
+Nicki tried again.
 ‘You’ll make lots of money, even for an hour.
-Much more than you got for the kids.
-And if it works out she might have lessons all week.’
+Much more than you got for the kids and if it works out she might have lessons all week.’

-I leant on the edge of Nicki’s desk and then let go as papers slid off a huge pile.
+I sat on the edge of her desk and jumped as papers slid off the top of a huge pile.
 She caught them as though it happened often and patted the stack square, her eyes still on me.

 ‘Ok.
 I’ll do it.
-But I don’t want any money unless she’s happy afterwards.’
-I straightened up, almost regretting what I’d just said and remembering my mother’s words as I’d left home, two months before.
+But I don’t want any money unless she feels she’s really learnt something.’
+I stood up again, still uncomfortable with the idea and remembering my mother’s words as I’d left home two months ago.
 I’d found a dictionary at the airport, looked up “impetuous” and thought it then not a bad thing to be.
 Now I wasn’t so sure.